Erotophonophilia

 - Sadism59/100Sexual Sadism Disorder · Clinical ParaphiliasRecurrent, intense sexual arousal from the physical or psychological suffering of another person.
 As the DSM-5-TR's Sexual Sadism Disorder it is diagnosed only when acted on with a non-consenting person or when it causes clinically significant distress or impairment; consensual dominance is not itself a disorder.59

-- Necrophilia12/100Necrophilic Disorder · Clinical ParaphiliasA sexual interest in or attraction to the deceased, recognized clinically as a rare and severe paraphilia under Other Specified Paraphilic Disorder.
-Acting on it is inherently non-consensual, harmful, and illegal, and it is documented here only for clinical completeness.12
+- Necrophilia12/100Necrophilic Disorder · Clinical ParaphiliasNecrophilia (necrophilic disorder) is a sexual interest in or attraction to corpses, recorded clinically under the residual paraphilic-disorder categories of the DSM-5-TR and ICD-11.
+Acting on it is inherently non-consensual, harmful and illegal; it is documented here strictly for clinical completeness.12

-- Autassassinophilia4/100Autassassinophilia · Clinical ParaphiliasAutassassinophilia is a very rare clinical paraphilia, named by John Money, in which sexual arousal is tied to the staged or genuine risk of being killed.
-Because it can involve life-threatening danger, it is documented here strictly as a clinical category with serious safety framing.4
+- Autassassinophilia4/100Autassassinophilia · Clinical ParaphiliasAutassassinophilia is a very rare paraphilia, named by sexologist John Money in 1986, in which sexual arousal is tied to the fantasy, staging, or genuine risk of being killed.
+Almost always confined to fantasy, it is documented here strictly as a clinical category with serious safety framing.4

 - Autovampirism4/100autovampirism · Clinical ParaphiliasAutovampirism (clinically, autohemophagia) is the rare, sparsely documented practice of deliberately drinking one's own blood, in a minority of accounts for sexual or emotional gratification.
 It is documented here strictly as a taxonomic and psychiatric category, not as anything to attempt.4

-- Clinical Vampirism / Renfield's Syndrome5/100clinical vampirism · Clinical ParaphiliasA rare, contested clinical label for a compulsion to obtain and ingest blood (one's own, an animal's, or another person's) frequently tied to excitement or sexual arousal.
-Documented only in scattered case reports, it is recognised by no diagnostic manual and carries extreme risk.5
+- Clinical Vampirism / Renfield's Syndrome5/100clinical vampirism · Clinical ParaphiliasClinical vampirism, nicknamed Renfield's syndrome, is a rare and contested label for a compulsion to obtain and ingest blood (one's own, an animal's, or another person's), often reported with excitement or arousal.
+It appears in no diagnostic manual and carries extreme risk.5

-Coined by the sexologist John Money (in his 1990 paper on forensic sexology) from Greek erōs "sexual love" + phonos "murder, slaughter" + -philia "love of": literally, arousal bound to the act of killing.
+Coined by the sexologist John Money, in his 1990 paper on forensic sexology, from Greek *erōs* ("sexual love") + *phonos* ("murder, slaughter") + *-philia* ("love of"): literally, arousal bound to the act of killing.

 extreme sadistic variant · forensic paraphilia · OSPD